India: Can the new opposition alliance oust Modi in 2024? – DW – 07/24/2023

 The BJP last week also celebrated nine years in power and organized a gathering of the ruling party-led National Democratic Alliance (NDA), the first in years, to mark the coalition's 25th anniversary.

-The NDA comprises 38 parties, many of them small groups with limited presence in parts of the country.
+The NDA comprises 38 parties, many of which are small groups with limited presence in parts of the country.
 It has diminished as an alliance since Modi came to power in 2014 and was re-elected in 2019 as he led BJP to strong victories, reducing the influence of alliance partners.

-But the BJP is reviving the NDA now as it does not want to leave anything to chance to win a third term, Neerja Chowdhury, a political analyst who has covered the last ten general elections in India, told DW.
+But the BJP is reviving the NDA now as it does not want to leave anything to chance to win a third term, Neerja Chowdhury, a political analyst who has covered the past 10 general elections in India, told DW.

 "The INDIA versus the NDA battle has suddenly become lively because the BJP is pulling out all the stops and opposition is fighting back.
 The optics of opposition leaders on one platform has given a psychological boost for the anti-BJP bloc," she said.